mysql/mysql-utilities/doc/man/mysqldbcopy.rst

    Exclude one or more objects from the operation using either a specific name such as db1.t1 or a search pattern.
 Use this option multiple times to specify multiple exclusions.
-By default, patterns use LIKE matching.
+By default, patterns use **LIKE** matching.
-   With the :option:`--regexp` option, patterns use REGEXP matching.
+   With the :option:`--regexp` option, patterns use **REGEXP** matching.

+   This option does not apply to grants.

 .. option:: --force